 Go back to Wikipedia and Google Search Images to see which keywords will help you establish that relationship.
 Explore People Also Ask and see what inquiries people have about your target keyphrase.
 All of this information will help you write the content that converts!

 Using SEO Scout to Make the Entity SEO Easier

-So, how can you start using AB Ranking to make the most of entities?
+So, how can you start using SEO Scout to make the most of entities?
 Luckily, the process is very simple.
-Start by inserting your target keyphrase in the search bar under Topic Research.
+Start by inserting your target keyphrase in the search bar of the Topic Research tool.
 If our target keyphrase is “G Cup Swimwear,” these are the results we will get: